Bylaws of Ecology Crossroads

 The Bylaws of the Ecology Crossroads have been written as a guide to the operation and governance of this organization.
 These Bylaws are subject to amendment, modification, and repeal by majority vote of the Board of Trustees or the General Membership; however, such amendment, modification, or repeal shall never be contrary to any law or part of any law, or any that may effect the nonprofit tax-status of the organization.

 The Bylaws are essentially our governing rules; they effect membership, terms of officer's duties, terms of trustee's duties, the scope of all duties, the size of our governing body, qualifications of members, times in which various matters are carried out, and many other things not included in our Certificate of Organization, aka Articles of Incorporation.
-At no time may any bylaw herein be contrary to any Article of the Incorporating document.
+At no time may any bylaw herein be contrary to any Article of the Incorporating document, the Bylaws are referred to as necessary.

 While these Bylaws may seem confusing and profound in some ways they have been written in the best interest of continuing and protecting the Foundation for all time.
 If any of the people for whom these Bylaws have been written, specifically the governing body and the members, ever desire to re-write them for clarification they may do so by petitioning the proposed changes directly to the Executive Council and Board of Trustees, who, will review the proposed clarifications and issue an executive order naming a revision and crediting the most recent reviser or declining the need of a revision.